-Requests for special arrangements and supporting documentation must be submitted at the applicant's expense at least two weeks prior to the registration deadline for Exams MAS-I, MAS-II, and 6-9; at least two weeks prior to the registration deadline for Exam 5; and prior to the first day of the testing window for the exams for Online Courses 1/CA1 and 2/CA2.
-For Exams MAS-I, MAS-II, and 5-9, contact the CAS Examinations Coordinator.
+Requests for special arrangements and supporting documentation must be submitted at the applicant's expense at least two weeks prior to the registration deadline for Exams MAS-I, MAS-II, and 5 through 9; and prior to the first day of the testing window for the exams for Online Courses 1/CA1 and 2/CA2.
+For Exams MAS-I, MAS-II, and 5 through 9, contact the CAS Examinations Coordinator.
 For the two online courses, contact The Institutes.

-For Exams 1, 2, 3F, and 4, contact the sponsoring organization.
+For Exams 1, 2, and 3F, contact the sponsoring organization.